moedevs/new-game-website/content/girls/hifumi.md

 ---
 order: 2
 name: Hifumi
-quote: Hello
+quote: "\"Do you like it when I smile, Sojiro?\""
 color: "#ffb8df"
 strengths:
+  - Literally everything
-  - nice
+  - Sometimes shy
 weaknesses:
-  - meme
+  - Sometimes shy
 ---

-Testing
+Impossibly cute